-- Look for products offering broad spectrum coverage from both ultraviolet A (UVA) and ultraviolet B (UVB rays), advised Peredo.
-UVA rays are associated with signs of aging and UVB rays can cause sunburns and skin cancer, according to the American Academy of Dermatology (AAD).
+Additionally, experts told us to look for face sunscreens that offer broad spectrum coverage from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
+UVA rays are associated with signs of aging and UVB rays can cause sunburns and skin cancer, according to the AAD.

 Best tinted sunscreens, BB creams and CC creams